Life support: Sawatzky vs. Riverview Health Center Inc., November 1998

 Mr. Sawatsky had Parkinson's disease and had been a patient at the Riverview Health Centre, Manitoba, Canada since May 28, 1998.
 When he was admitted to the hospital, the attending physician decided that if he went into cardiac arrest, he should not be resuscitated.
 Mrs. Sawatsky opposed the decision and the doctor complied.
 Later, the doctor decided that the patient needed a cuffed tracheotomy tube, which Mrs. Sawatsky opposed.
 In response, the hospital applied to have a Public Trustee become the patient's legal guardian and the Trustee consented to the operation.
 In late October, without consulting another physician or the patient's wife, the physician again made a "do not resuscitate" order after the patient developed pneumonia.
 Mrs. Sawatzky went to court for an interim order to remove the DNR.
 The "do not resuscitate" order was withdrawn.

 In the case law to date in 1988, the courts decided that a decision to withhold or withdraw treatment was only for the physician to make, not the courts.
 However, the Manitoba court decided that given the scarcity of related cases and how none of them considered the Canadian Charter of Rights and Freedoms, it would try the case.
-Previous courts had held that physicians should not be bound by law to provide treatment that they didn't believe the patient would want.
+Previous courts had held that physicians should not be bound by law to provide treatment that they did not believe the patient would want.
 Otherwise, the physician would be acting against his conscience and his duty as a physician.
 However, if the patient disagreed, they can sue the physician for negligence.
 To avoid this, Justice Beard ruled in favor of the patient.
 Resuscitation is not controversial and only requires CPR, which would be performed by the first qualified person on the scene.
 Even if resuscitation was an ethical dilemma, it was minor given that the doctor had allowed resuscitation for several months already.
 In contrast with related cases in which patients were comatose, Mrs. Sawatzky provided evidence that her husband was able to communicate and believed that he could recover, but the doctor disagreed.
 The uncertainty of recovery pushed the Court to order the physician to allow resuscitation.
 Where rulings discuss end of life issues, the question is more, "Is continued life a benefit to this person" instead of, "Is it possible to treat this person".
 These questions are beyond the scope of the medical profession and can be answered philosophically or religiously, which is also what builds our sense of justice.
-Both philosophy and religion value life as a basic right for humans and not as the ability to contribute to society and purposely encompasses all people.
+Both philosophy and religion value life as a basic right for humans, rather than as the ability to contribute to society, and purposely encompasses all people.
 Mr. Sawatzky fell under the umbrella, so the judge ruled in his favor.